J425 | The Journal 425

 He’d add another 54-yard TD burst in the fourth quarter, and Ferrell would hit from 50 while piling up 243 yards on 19 carries.

-The Viks did not punt and their 511 rushing yards was their most in a game since 1966.
+The Viks did not punt and their 511 rushing yards was their most in a game since 2012 and second most rushing yards ever.

-With two 4th quarter scores the Falcons put up as many points on Lake as Sumner, and vastly out-statted Lake in typical dominance stats.
+With two 4th quarter scores, the Falcons put up as many points on Lake as current holders Sumner did, while vastly out-statting Lake in (supposed) dominance stats.

 Hit the jump for HD video of Lake’s 512 yard rushing effort and highlights including Woodinville freshman WR Drew Sorenson’s unbelievable grab.